Chad Finchum: NASCAR

-Cup Series

 On March 27, 2018, Finchum announced in a Bristol Motor Speedway promotional video that he would make his Monster Energy NASCAR Cup Series debut at that track in April 2018.
 The run came in the No. 66 car for MBM Motorsports, whom he also drives for in the NASCAR Xfinity Series.
 Bristol was a track that Finchum was especially excited to make his debut at, as he considers it a "home track".
 After starting 38th, he finished 33rd when he retired from the race on lap 335.

+In 2019, Finchum surprisingly qualified 2nd for both the Rinnai 250 and the Boyd Gaming 300 after rain canceled qualifying and the field was set by owner points from the 2018 season (due to those races only being the second and third of the new season), which MBM had bought from Chip Ganassi Racing's former Xfinity Series team.
+They also switched to Ganassi's old number, the No. 42, that year.
+That season he ran nearly full-time, only missing Daytona, which was run by John Jackson.

-Finchum failed to qualify for the 2020 Daytona 500 after finishing 20th in Duel 1 of the 2020 Bluegreen Vacations Duels.
-In September, he ran the South Point 400 at Las Vegas Motor Speedway, finishing last when overheating ended his day after 19 laps.
+Finchum failed to qualify for the 2020 Daytona 500 after finishing twentieth in Duel 1 of the 2020 Bluegreen Vacations Duels.
+In September, he ran the South Point 400 at Las Vegas Motor Speedway, finishing last when overheating ended his day after nineteen laps.
 He also competed at Kansas and Texas, where he respectively finished 39th and 35th.

 He was due to return to the Daytona 500 the following year in the No. 13 for MBM (previously the No. 49), but was replaced by Garrett Smithley.
 He's due to running the Ally 400 with the 66, his debut number in 2018.

+On August 28, 2023, it was revealed through the entry list for the race at Darlington in September that Finchum would drive the No. 08 car for SS-Green Light Racing in that race, marking the first time he would drive for a team other than MBM Motorsports in the Xfinity Series and in NASCAR's top three series.

+Finchum returned to MBM to drive their No. 66 car part-time in the Xfinity Series in 2024.
+He also made a start for Joey Gase Motorsports in the throwback weekend race at Darlington in May, running the paint scheme from Kevin Harvick's first Cup Series win in 2001 at Atlanta, the same one Harvick himself ran the previous year in the North Wilkesboro All-Star Race with his old No. 29.

+On December 21, 2024, it was announced on a Facebook post from MBM that Finchum would drive for the team in 2025, beginning at Texas.

+Personal life

+Finchum graduated from Halls High School in Halls Crossroads, Tennessee.